Growing autoflowering varieties indoors, wondering how to grow autoflowering cannabis strains we explain all you need to know.

 In every other respect, autoflowering plants are grown just like any other variety.
 In growth, they demand high doses of nitrogen, and in flowering, you use a good fertilizer rich in phosphorus and potassium, in addition to being able to use any type of root, growth, and flowering enhancement additive.

-Autoflowers can be topped to improve yield but this is strain dependant and can usually only be done on the strains which tend to be more sativa in stature.
+Autoflowers can be topped to improve yield but this is strain dependent and can usually only be done on the strains which tend to be more sativa in stature.

 How much light do Autoflower seedlings need?.